aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/TextBox/add-text-box-to-worksheet-in-aspose-cells/_index.md

 ---
-title: Add Text Box to Worksheet in Aspose.Cells
+title: How to add/insert TextBox to Worksheet
 linktitle: Add Text Box to Worksheet
 type: docs
 weight: 10